The hype reawakens: 'Star Wars' stages 'Last Jedi' premiere

 Los Angeles (AFP)

-A galaxy of stars and lucky fans from near and far, far away will descend on downtown Los Angeles -- the first moviegoers in the world outside of the production to see the eighth installment of the blockbuster space saga.
+Thousands of guests lucky enough to get tickets were the first moviegoers in the world outside of the production to see the eighth installment of the blockbuster space saga.

-The premiere comes six days before the movie's general release in US theaters, kicking off a run widely expected to be the most successful worldwide since 2015's "Star Wars: The Force Awakens."
+The premiere came six days before the movie's general release in US theaters, kicking off a run widely expected to be the most successful worldwide since 2015's "Star Wars: The Force Awakens."

 Experts are predicting an opening weekend domestic box office of around $220 million, which would push it beyond "Jurassic World" (2015) into second place behind "Awakens" ($248 million).

 The cast came together in LA with director Rian Johnson on Sunday to build buzz for "The Last Jedi," which sees the return of the characters introduced in J.J.
 Abrams's first entry in the rebooted trilogy.

 Gwendoline Christie, who plays stormtrooper commander Captain Phasma, put the continued relevance of "Star Wars" down to its foundational mythology of good versus evil.